eugene-krivosheyev/java-junior/README.md

 - Every team's git repo visible to PM and is identifiable

 ## When
+- Teams formed
+- Every team's git repo visible to PM and is identifiable
 - Teams deliver product with six iterations

 ## Then